Time (magazine): Cover

-Former president Richard Nixon has been among the most frequently-featured on the cover of Time, having appeared 55 times from August 25, 1952, to May 2, 1994.
+Former president Richard Nixon has been among the most frequently featured on the cover of Time, having appeared 55 times from August 25, 1952, to May 2, 1994.

 In October 2020, the magazine replaced its logo with the word "Vote", explaining that "Few events will shape the world to come more than the result of the upcoming US presidential election".

 2007 redesign

-In 2007, Time redesigned the magazine in order to update and modernize the format.
+In 2007, Time redesigned the magazine to update and modernize the format.
 Among other changes, the magazine reduced the red cover border to promote featured stories, enlarged column titles, reduced the number of featured stories, increased white space around articles, and accompanied opinion pieces with photographs of the writers.
 The changes were met with both criticism and praise.

 Special editions

 Person of the Year

 Time's most famous feature throughout its history has been the annual "Person of the Year" (formerly "Man of the Year") cover story, in which Time recognizes the individual or group of individuals who have had the biggest impact on news headlines over the past 12 months.
 The distinction is supposed to go to the person who, "for good or ill", has most affected the course of the year; it is, therefore, not necessarily an honor or a reward.
 In the past, such figures as Adolf Hitler and Joseph Stalin have been Man of the Year.

 In 2006, Person of the Year was "You", and was met with split reviews.
 Some thought the concept was creative; others wanted an actual person of the year.
 Editors Pepper and Timmer reflected that, if it had been a mistake, "we're only going to make it once".

 In 2017, Time named the "Silence Breakers", people who came forward with personal stories of sexual harassment, as Person of the Year.